himanshusaini11/DataScience/Project3-SECOMSemiconductorYieldPrediction/README.md

 - LinkedIn: https://www.linkedin.com/in/sainihimanshu/

 ## Acknowledgments
-This project used AI‑assisted tooling (OpenAI ChatGPT via the Codex CLI) for editorial support, refactoring, and documentation.
-All analysis, code, and conclusions were implemented, reviewed, and validated by the author, and results are reproducible from the notebooks and artifacts.
+This project used AI‑assisted tooling (OpenAI ChatGPT) for editorial support, and documentation.
+All data preparation, modeling, evaluation, and conclusions were implemented, reviewed, and validated by the author, and the results are reproducible from the included notebooks and artifacts.